Luis Robert Player Props: White Sox vs. Brewers

-The Chicago White Sox, including Luis Robert and his .629 slugging percentage over his past 10 games, battle starting pitcher Brandon Woodruff and the Milwaukee Brewers at Guaranteed Rate Field, Saturday at 7:15 PM ET.
+On Sunday, Luis Robert (.629 slugging percentage in past 10 games, including two home runs) and the Chicago White Sox face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 2:10 PM ET.

-He reached base in both of his plate appearances in his last game against the Yankees.
+In his previous game, he reached base in both of his plate appearances against the Yankees.

 Luis Robert Game Info & Props vs. the Brewers